Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Conclusions

 Our results overall point to the fact that the interplay between stochasticity (through the introduction of a suitable stochastic integral) and nonlinearity (through the introduction of a suitable utility function) still presents unexpected results within the realm of finance.
-A deeper understanding of the role of Skorokhod integration in financial modeling could go through the computation of new explicit solutions to this type of stochastic differential equations, something that has been quite elusive so far (in the present work, this fact translates in the necessity of assuming constant parameters and portfolios in order to fully approach the Skorokhod case).
+A deeper understanding of the role of Skorokhod integration in financial modeling could go through the computation of new explicit solutions to this type of stochastic differential equations, something that has been quite elusive so far (in the present work, this translates into the necessity of assuming constant parameters and portfolios in order to fully approach the Skorokhod case); in fact, the solution to the Skorokhod differential equation present in Theorem \ref{euskorokhod} is new to the best of our knowledge.
 Also, the use of nonlinear utilities, which interacts well with classical stochastic calculus, yields new features that are not completely clear from a financial viewpoint when interrelated with anticipating calculus.
-Therefore, a possible future line of research is the development of a theory complementary to that of utilities and able to improve these features.
+Therefore, a possible future line of research is the development of a theory complementary to that of utilities and able to improve the models we have employed in this work.
+Our present results along with those in \cite{elizalde2022chances} show that the uncritical use of these nonlinear utilities might shed consequences of difficult financial interpretation.

+Another possible direction of future research is to establish the link between the present results and arbitrage opportunities, following for instance the line of \cite{corcuera2004}.
+And finally, it is important to remark that our results rely on mathematical assumptions on the portfolios that are of technical nature and due, as already mentioned, to the difficulty of dealing with Skorokhod calculus.
+Consequently, it would also be interesting to approach the problem we have herein analyzed with models more closely related to the financial practice.
+A possible way to achieve this is the one that departs from recent results on Skorokhod nonlinear stochastic differential equations \cite{leon2023stability}.
+Overall, it seems that extending the present research requires both modeling and mathematical developments that allow to account for those models.

 \textbf{Data Availability Statement}\\ The information used to exemplify the performance of an insider using knowledge of the 2-Year U.S. Treasury Note Future was taken from https://www.cmegroup.com/markets/interest-rates/us-treasury/2-year-us-treasury-note.html.